 However, it is also true that breastfeeding burns extra calories, and for many women this causes some of the postpartum weight to shed.

-If you’re looking for healthy meals and snacks to make while you’re breastfeeding, I highly recommend Mommy Labor Nurse’s Breastfeeding Cookbook.
-This ebook was created with tons of healthy and delicious foods that are not only good for you, but also support you on your breastfeeding journey.
+Both cookbooks are packed with tons of healthy and delicious meals and snacks that are not only good for you, but also support you on your breastfeeding journey.